-So you’ve been tasked with some kind of assignment (likely a research paper, but there are other options, too) that requires you to use “scholarly” sources.
+So you’ve been tasked with some kind of assignment (likely a research paper, but there are other options, too) that requires you to find “scholarly” or “academic” sources.
 How do you find these magical items?

-Well, if you find a work that is kind of dry, boring, and talks endlessly about scholars and theories you’ve never heard of, congratulations, you’ve likely found academic “scholarship.”
-I’m joking (only a little).
+Well, if you find a work that is boring, dry, and references lots of people you’ve never heard of, congratulations, you’ve found a “scholarly” source.
+I’m joking…only a little.

 What is It?: First, let’s simply review what is implied by the terms “scholarly” and “scholarship.”
 Superficially, this means that a work is written by scholars, but more importantly this means a work is written for scholars.
-Here’s the important difference: a scholar could write a book for a popular audience, thus while the work may be credible and respected, it would not be the type of thing that scholars read and rely upon for their intellectual endeavors.
-In other words, it would not bear the conventions of traditional scholarship (noted below) and thus would not be “scholarship.”
+Here’s the important difference: a scholar could write a book for a popular audience, thus while the work may be credible (and a great introduction into a topic), it would not be formally considered acedemic scholarship.
+Generally this would not be the type of research that scholars read and rely upon for their own intellectual work.
+In other words, work written for popular audeinces would not bear the conventions of traditional scholarship (outlined below) and thus would not be “scholarship.”

 At a basic level, trying to find scholarly sources can be tricky because it requires you to infer who the intended audience is for the work – in our case, other scholars.
-Unless you are fully trained and socialized into a scholarly discipline (history, psychology, chemistry, or whatnot), scholarly works are not written for you, hence they can often come off as dry and boring.
+Unless you are fully trained and socialized into a scholarly discipline (history, psychology, chemistry, or whatnot), scholarly works are not written for you (if you are a student), hence they can often come off as dry and boring.
 It’s like trying to join a conversation late, you don’t really know what’s going on or fully catch all of the “inside jokes.”
 (Don’t let this dissuade you!
 Every scholar starts off feeling like this.)

-Moreover, if you used specialized search engine, such as Google Scholar or a college library database, there’s a good chance the work is true scholarship.
+Moreover, if you used specialized search engine, such as Google Scholar or a university library database, there’s a good chance the work is true scholarship.
 But still check to see if it’s peer-reviewed.

 What to Watch Out For: Sometimes we will find works that provide us with great, well-informed knowledge on a topic.
 This may be a spectacular article in National Geographic Scientific American or a witty and interesting book on a fun topic by a popular publisher, such as Simon and Schuster.
 While these are great for giving you insight, they are not scholarship because they are not peer-reviewed publications.